appoteres/201_battleship/README.md

 201_connect4
 CS201 2019 spring, semester portfolio submission

+scores.bin MUST exist, it was included in the zip file.

 Connect-Four with arbitrary board size-one player against computer and player against player-uses a function to determine wining state and must use a graph to determine the “next best” move